mickelindahl/docker_pgadmin4/README.md

 ## Drop connections
-If you can not delete a database because there are existing connectins you can use the following code to drop all connections except your onw.
+If you can not delete a database because there are existing connectins you can use the following code to drop all connections except your own.
 ```sql
 SELECT pg_terminate_backend(pg_stat_activity.pid)
 FROM pg_stat_activity
 WHERE datname = current_database()
   AND pid <> pg_backend_pid();
 ```
+Also restart postgres `sudo service postgresql restart`